thomd/npm-scripter/README.md

 [![Build Status](https://travis-ci.org/thomd/npm-scripter.png)](https://travis-ci.org/thomd/npm-scripter)

 A simple `npm` helper for the command-line to manage npm-scripts.

-It's for the lazy programmer because editing json files is terrible.
+> It's for the lazy programmer because editing json files is terrible.

 ## Install

     npm install -g npm-scripter

+Create a bash alias if you like with

     alias npms='npm-scripter $@'

 Get help with